Adam Science Leadership Programme (ASLP)

 When will sessions take place?

 Sessions will take place monthly.
-In person sessions will normally be on Sunday daytime, with online sessions on weekday evenings.
+In -person sessions will normally be on Sunday daytime, with online sessions on weekday evenings.
 There will be approximately one session per month.

-The residential in December 2022 is an overnight stay at a hotel just outside of London.
+The residential in May 2025 is an overnight stay at a hotel just outside of London.
 We are able to provide a letter to explain that you are participating on a Leadership Programme that will include CPD if you need to take time out of work to participate.

 Who are the facilitators?